“Café, society can surely

 “Syd, what do you want from me,” I grunted, trying not to jostle my kidneys, as I suddenly had to leak something awful.

 “No, the question is, what do you want for you?
-See, behind all your bitching and moaning is your avoidance of truth, the reality of who you really are.
+See, behind all your bitching and moaning is your avoidance of who you really are.
 EST lays out how nobody wants to face numero uno, we’ll do anything to dodge that—play any game, live any lie, run any song ’n’ dance routine…”

-“As in your ‘Dance Your Ass Off’ disco scene, huh?”
-On the Wurlitzer, ‘Depuis La Jour’ slowly faded under a Licia Albanese aria of ringing bells.
+“As in your ‘Dance Your Ass Off’ disco routine, huh?”
+While on the Wurlitzer, ‘Depuis La Jour’ slowly faded under a Licia Albanese aria of ringing bells.

-“What of it,” Syd snapped, voice rising as she finished off her cap, pushing her glass toward the center of their round, green Formica table.
-“Anyway, that was before I did the training.
-They showed us that it could be as simple as one item, one thing so heavy duty that anything is better than facing it, no matter how miserable the alternative may be.
-So, what’s your item, there’s no place left to hide…”
+“Tsk, that was before I did the training,” Syd snapped, voice rising as she finished off her cap, pushing her glass toward the center of their round, green Formica-top table.
+“Anyway, EST showed us that it could be as simple as one item being so heavy duty that anything is better than facing it, no matter how miserable the alternative may be.
+So, what’s your item…”

 Compelling as it was, the backroom banter had almost imperceptibly begun to quiet.
 The flamboyant and finely tuned began turning, craning over their crescent booths, repositioning themselves around their chrome Moderne tables, nodding and whispering to one another as if something gauche were going on.
 And though the smoke had diffracted Tosca’s green lighting into a bruised avocado spray, I could make out beyond doubt that their hypercritical eyes were focusing our way.

 “Fair enough, thank you for sharing,” she replied flatly, turning to stare me steely in the eye.
-“But it’s time to cut the victim act and listen to me.
-Forget your belief system, beliefs don’t exist in reality, they’re a useless concept.
+“But it’s time to cut the victim act.
+Beliefs don’t exist in reality, they’re a useless concept.
 And stop deluding yourself that others are running your life—it’s not Moon or me, it’s just you.”

 “I know, I know, that whole man-your-ship bullcrap,” I muttered, diverting my own self to check out Tosca’s celebrity booth.
 “I think they really have brainwashed you something fierce.”